AMBUJACEM vs ULTRACEMCO

 Pros

-- ✓FCF was positive in 4 of available historical years, indicating the core business has generated cash despite significant capacity expansion outlay.
+- ✓FCF-positive in 4 of the available fiscal years, indicating the business has generated cash above capital expenditures in most periods despite ongoing capacity expansion.

 Cons

-- ✗FCF was positive in only 1 of the tracked years, with debt-to-equity at 1.21 and a rising debt trend — capital expenditure is absorbing operating cash flows, leaving limited free cash generation.
+- ✗FCF was positive in only 1 of the tracked years, and D/E of 1.21 is on a rising trend, pointing to elevated and growing capital requirements relative to cash generation.

 Want the full analysis for either stock?